Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 }

-The static dispatch code takes place in the call to area_pair_static function.
+The static dispatch code executes in the call to area_pair_static function.
 The function requires that a and b should belong to a type that implements the Shape<T = f64> trait.
-As mentioned earlier, the syntax used for impl based parameter passing is syntactic sugar to a generic based representation.
+As mentioned earlier, the syntax used for impl based parameter passing is syntactic sugar to a generic-based representation.

 pub fn area_pair_static<S, T> (a: S, b: T) -> (f64, f64)